jfjelstul/eumaps/README.md

 The main function of the `eumaps` package is `make_map()`.
 The `make_map()` function has three inputs: an object of the class `eumaps.geography` created by `create_geography()` that the specifies geography to plot, an object of class `eumap.palette` created by `create_palette()` that specifies the color palette to use, and an object of class `eumaps.theme` created by `create_theme()` that specifies the theme.
 You can also choose a title for your map using `title`.

 The `geography` input, which needs to be an object of class `eumaps.geography` created by `create_geography()`, specifies the geography to plot.
-The appropriate geography to plot is influenced by which countries are member states on the date of the data, whether the map should center on a subset of member states, the aspect ratio of the map, how zoomed out the map should be, whether the map should include non-member states, whether there should be insets for some member states, what projection the map should use, and whether the map should use high or low resolution border data.
+The appropriate geography to plot is influenced by which countries are member states on the date of the data, whether the map should center on a subset of member states, the aspect ratio of the map, how zoomed out the map should be, whether the map should include non-member states, whether there should be insets for some member states, and whether the map should use high or low resolution border data.
 See the section below on creating the geography for more details.

 The `palette` input, which needs to be an object of class `eumaps.palette` created by `create_palette()`, specifies a mapping between a continuous variable and a color ramp with a fixed number of colors.
 It also specifies the colors and labels to use for member states with missing data, for member states where the data is not applicable, and for non-member states.
 See the section below on creating a color palette for more details.